Heather Mills: Commercial interests

 On 4 July 2009, Mills opened a vegan restaurant called VBites at Hove Lagoon, East Sussex.
 Mills was quoted as saying that she intended it to be the first in a worldwide chain of vegan restaurants.
-While promoting the restaurant, Mills gave an interview to the BBC, stating that she had been very proactive in the building stages and that now it was open, would give as much time to it as she could – working it around her charity work.
-In May 2013, she sold the restaurant premises to local musician Norman Cook - known as Fatboy Slim - and opened a new, enlarged VBites in East Street in Brighton which closed in September 2017.
+While promoting the restaurant, Mills gave an interview to the BBC, stating that she had been very proactive in the building stages and that now it was open, would give as much time to it as she could, working it around her charity work.
+In May 2013, she sold the restaurant premises to local musician Norman Cook (better-known as Fatboy Slim); the restaurant is now Big Beach Cafe at Hove Lagoon on Hove Seafront.
+In 2013, Mills opened a new, enlarged VBites in East Street in Brighton which closed in September 2017.

-Also in 2009, Mills bought the vegan food company Redwood Foods, which she would rename to VBites Foods.
-The company in Corby, Northamptonshire, sells 50 meat-free products under the brand names Cheatin', VegiDeli and Cheezly.
-In 2014, products sold under the brand 'Wot no Dairy' were recalled, because it was revealed that they contained traces of dairy products and consequently could possibly cause adverse effects for those with dairy product intolerance.
+Also in 2009, Mills bought a vegan food manufacturer, The Redwood Wholefood Company, which she renamed VBites Foods.
+The company in Corby, Northamptonshire, sold 50 meat-free products under the brand names Cheatin', VegiDeli and Cheezly.
+In 2014, two products sold under the brand 'Wot no Dairy' were recalled, because it was revealed that they contained traces of dairy products and consequently could possibly cause adverse effects for those with dairy product intolerance.

-In 2019, Mills launched a 55-acre site in Northumberland providing manufacturing, storage and business space exclusively to vegan enterprises.
-It has been referred to as a 'vegan Silicon Valley'.
-Also in 2019, she bought the 180,000 ft Walkers PepsiCo factory in Peterlee.